Can I Carry Over Holiday Pay?29th Jun 2017

 “What about Brexit?”
 I hear you ask.
 We’ll get to that…

-The European Advocate General has just stated that a worker may carry over their holiday pay – with no time limit.
+The European Court of Justice has stated that a worker may carry over their holiday pay – with no time limit.
 It would cover the full period in which the person worked at the place in question.

 With regard to Brexit, the UK is still formally a member of the EU.
 Negotiations are under way but until we have actually left the EU we are still bound by its laws.